Henry Duke, 1st Baron Merrivale

-Sir Henry Edward Duke, 1st Baron Merrivale PC (5 November 1855 – 20 May 1939) was a British judge and Conservative politician.
+Henry Edward Duke, 1st Baron Merrivale PC (5 November 1855 – 20 May 1939) was a British judge and Conservative politician.
 He served as Chief Secretary for Ireland between 1916 and 1918.

 Background and education

 Duke was the second son of William Edward Duke, a granite merchant of Merrivale, Devon, and his wife Elizabeth Ann (née Lord).
 From a modest background, he was educated locally and did not attend a public school or university.

 Legal career

-In early life Duke worked as a journalist for the local newspaper the Western Morning News, but at the age of 25 he came to London to cover the House of Commons.
+As a child, Duke worked as a journalist for the local newspaper the Western Morning News, but at age 25 he came to London to cover the House of Commons.
 While in London he began to study law, and was called to the Bar, Gray's Inn, in 1885.
 He at first worked on the Western circuit but later established a successful legal practice in London.
 He was a recorder for Devonport and Plymouth from 1897 to 1900 and for Devonport alone until 1914, and was made a Queen's Counsel in 1899.